armazzer/customer_loans/README.md

 # File structure

 ## Layout diagram
 The below digram illustrates the relationships between different python and notebook files in the project folder.
-There is also a yaml file.
+Python files are located in the python_modules package, and there is also a yaml file stored locally.
 File descriptions are given below this diagram.\
 \
 ![file_layout_diagram.png](diagrams_and_info/file_layout_diagram.png)\
  \